mattlimsiaco/trackwise-search/README.md

 ![Functionality Pipeline](static/img/functionality.png)

 1. **User Input**
-   - **Input Handling:** User input is captured and sent to the backend for processing.
+   - User input is captured and sent to the backend for processing.

 2. **Similarity Search Through Verified Queries**
-   - **Vector Embedding:** Convert user input into a vector embedding using AzureOpenAIEmbeddings.
+   - Convert user input into a vector embedding using AzureOpenAIEmbeddings.
-   - **Find Similar Queries:** Identify the K most similar queries from the verified query database.
+   - Identify the K most similar queries from the verified query database.
      - **NOTE:** Currently, verified queries (including user queries, generated SQL queries, and their embeddings) are stored in a JSONL file.
 For improved scalability and efficiency, consider storing them in a vector database.

 3. **Retrieval of Most Similar Queries**
-   - **Enhanced Context:** Return the K most similar queries as **Enhanced Context** for further processing.
+   - Return the K most similar queries as **Enhanced Context** for further processing.

 4. **Extracting Relevant Tables and Columns**
-   - **Determine Tables and Columns:** OpenAI suggests a list of potential tables and columns based on the user's input.
+   - OpenAI suggests a list of potential tables and columns based on the user's input.
-   - **Match with TrackWise Schema:** Locate the actual table names in the TrackWise schema (stored as a CSV file containing vector embeddings of table names, columns, and data types) using cosine similarity search.
+   - Locate the actual table names in the TrackWise schema (stored as a CSV file containing vector embeddings of table names, columns, and data types) using cosine similarity search.
      - **NOTE:** The local storage of the TrackWise schema is not ideal.
 For better performance, consider using a cloud-based vector database such as Azure.
-   - **Refine Column Selection:** Apply the same process to find relevant columns, limited to the identified tables.
+   - Apply the same process to find relevant columns, limited to the identified tables.
-   - **Model Context Enhancement:** Feed the K most relevant table and column names into the OpenAI context.
+   - Feed the K most relevant table and column names into the OpenAI context.
-   - **Retrieval Augmented Generation:** Implement Retrieval Augmented Generation with the **Enhanced Context** to improve query generation.
+   - Implement Retrieval Augmented Generation with the **Enhanced Context** to improve query generation.
      - **NOTE:** Providing a reduced scope with the most relevant table and column names is more efficient than searching the entire TrackWise schema.
 Previous methods using LangChain took around 50-60 seconds for this process.

 5. **Query Generation**
-   - **Generate Query:** Using the base prompt, user input, relevant table and column names, and the enhanced context, the model generates the final Oracle SQL query.
+   - Using the base prompt, user input, relevant table and column names, and the enhanced context, the model generates the final Oracle SQL query.